apache/iotdb/docs/UserGuide/Operate-Metadata/Template.md

 **It is recommended to set schema template to database path.
 It is not suggested to set schema template to some path above database**

+**It is forbidden to create timeseries under a path setting schema template.
+Schema template shall not be set on a prefix path of an existing timeseries.**

 The SQL Statement for setting schema template is as follow: